KDE/kde-builder/doc/cmdline/cmdline-usage.md

 (cmdline-usage)=
 # Command Line Usage

-kde-builder is designed to be run as follows:
+KDE Builder is designed to be run as follows:

 kde-builder \[--options\] \[modules to build...\]